SungJooK/SungJooK.github.io/_pages/Research.md

 Papers Under Review
 ======
-* Can Minimum Wage Increases Influence Commission-Based Agents?: Evidence From A Multi-level Marketing Firm
+* The Spillover Effect of a Minimum Wage Increase on a Multi-level Marketing Firm and Its “Uncovered” Sales Agents
   * with Dinesh Puranam, Wreeto Kar, and S. Siddarth
   * Under Review at Marketing Science